American Land Conservancy

-The American Land Conservancy was an American non-profit organization who's goal was to protect the natural environment.
+The American Land Conservancy was an American non-profit organization whose goal was to protect the natural environment.

 About the American Land Conservancy

-American Land Conservancy was a non-profit land conservation organization dedicated to protecting America’s natural heritage by conserving land for the benefit of people and wildlife.
+American Land Conservancy was a non-profit land conservation organization dedicated to protecting America's natural heritage by conserving land for the benefit of people and wildlife.
 Since its founding in 1990, American Land Conservancy has conserved more than 276000 acre of land and water resources, working farms and ranches, and wildlife habitats nationwide.
-The Conservancy was dissolved in 2016 for unknown reasons.
+The Conservancy was dissolved in 2016.

 Programs

 In its first 15 years, American Land Conservancy pursued projects based on the opportunities at-hand, tackling projects across the country.
 Their work then transitioned to the following regional landscape programs: